vaneseltine/nominally/paper.md

 By narrowing the scope to single human names, `nominally` loses the broader applications of these packages but gains accuracy in its core capacity.

+Large-scale data systems tend to impose a great many assumptions about the form and features of human names [@McKenzie2010].
+As part of linking such systems together, `nominally` necessarily works within some such assumptions.
+`Nominally` does not attempt to identify a correct or ideal name, but rather to generate useful features of names using Western name order.
+Not all names can be accurately captured, and not all errors can be corrected, but many variations can be productively aligned.

 # Acknowledgements